-This Management's Discussion and Analysis ("MD&A") of Adventus Zinc Corporation ("Adventus" or the "Corporation") has been prepared as of May 27, 2019 and should be read in conjunction with the Corporation's audited annual consolidated financial statements for the years ended December 31, 2018 and 2017 and related notes, prepared in accordance with International Financial Reporting Standards ("IFRS") as well as the unaudited condensed consolidated financial statements ("Interim Financial Statements") of the Corporation for the three months ended March 31, 2019 and 2018, prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS34").
+This Management's Discussion and Analysis ("MD&A") of Adventus Mining Corporation ("Adventus" or the "Corporation"), formerly Adventus Zinc Corporation, has been prepared as of August 21, 2019 and should be read in conjunction with the Corporation's audited annual consolidated financial statements for the years ended December 31, 2018 and 2017 and related notes, prepared in accordance with International Financial Reporting Standards ("IFRS") as well as the unaudited condensed consolidated financial statements ("Interim Financial Statements") of the Corporation for the three and six months ended June 30, 2019 and 2018, prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS34").

 This MD&A supplements, but not form part of, the Interim Financial Statements and includes financial and operational information from the Corporation's subsidiaries.
-This MD&A covers the three months ended March 31, 2019 and the subsequent period up to the date of this MD&A. All dollar amounts referred to in this MD&A are expressed in Canadian dollars except where indicated otherwise.
+This MD&A covers the three and six months ended June 30, 2019 and the subsequent period up to the date of this MD&A. All dollar amounts referred to in this MD&A are expressed in Canadian dollars except where indicated otherwise.